xxrjun/nccl-tests-cluster/README.md

 bash sbatch_run_nccl_tests_pairs.sh --help
 ```

-Or modify the **SLURM and Test Settings** section in the script to configure nodes, GPUs, and test parameters as needed.
+Or modify the **SLURM and Test Settings** section in the script to configure partition, nodes, GPUs, and test parameters as needed.
 Then run the script to submit jobs.

 > It is highly recommended to use only two nodes to verify that your NCCL environment is working correctly.